Hexorshift/Hexorshift/README.md

 ## My name is Zyleaf, and I like to code for fun.

-* Most of the time, I don't know what I am doing 😔
+* Most of the time, I don't know what I'm doing 😔
 * I like learning new languages 😎